 sub-sub-functions, etc..
 This yields a

-hierarchy of code: main
+hierarchy of code: main at

-the top, followed by a level of functions which are called from main
+the top, followed by a level of functions which are called from main,

 etc..